Nikon D5 vs D7100

 Studio photographers will appreciate that the Nikon D5 (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the D5 and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D7100 Manual.
+Further information on the features and operation of the D5 and D7100 can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D7100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5 or the Nikon D7100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.